 Interested students will need to take a GED math pre-test prior to enrolling.

 and costs $6.00.
 For more information contact Lee Holbert

 Special exhibits at the library include an annual

 craft fair with demonstrations by local artisans.

-is available free of charge to non-profit groups.
-Reserve the room
+available free of charge to non-profit groups.
+Reserve the room by calling